 At the same time I was developing the style guide, I began working on the site's responsive design.
 I created five viewport breakpoints for the style guide which showed how each piece of content would reflow or repurpose to accommodate different screen sizes, from desktop all the way through to a smartphone.

 One of the challenges in responsive design is deciding how to provide a good user experience with minimal screen space and what elements are mission critical.
 At what screen size will the main navigation collapse into a nested menu?
 Where will the global elements like member login and search functionality live on a smartphone?
-It’s critical to work out the answers to these questions early in the design process or you can truly paint yourself into a corner later on.
+It’s critical to work out the answers to these questions early in the design process.

 To maintain consistent branding through all the screen sizes, the blue masthead and CMSC logo were retained (although reduced) all the way down to the smartphone range.
 At the first mobile breakpoint, 1024 pixels, the main navigation menu was nested into a single slide out menu.
 Also, the masthead would compress to display just the most basic functions once the user began to scroll down the page.
 This would allow for the greatest amount of real estate for content and enhance the mobile user experience.